Version 5

 Read requests are formatted as follows:

-Note: For singleton objects, the id field is not present and the object-collection in the path is replaced by the singular object:
+For singleton objects, the Id field isn’t present and the object-collection in the path gets replaced by the singular object:

 deleted(Defaults to false).
 Specify true to return an object regardless of whether it is in the recycle bin or not.
 Specify false to return an error for deleted objects in the recycle bin (not distinguishing them from permanently deleted objects).
 (Only supported for objects that are moved to the recycle bin in Account Engagement when deleted.)